crate/crate-howtos/docs/deployment/containers/docker.rst

       that the node will join an already formed cluster.
 This parameter is only relevant for the first election.
     * ``gateway.expected_nodes`` and ``gateway.recover_after_nodes``: Specifies
-      how many nodes you want in the cluster and how the cluster's state should be recovered once all nodes are started.
+      how many nodes you expect in the cluster and how many nodes must be discovered before the cluster state is recovered.

 ..
 NOTE::